yo-romlogunov/YO-Group-Matcher/README.md

 1. Creating and Managing Groups: Layer Groups: Organize your layers into groups to easily manage their visibility, locking, and other parameters.
 Effect Groups: Group effects for quick application and editing of multiple effects simultaneously.

-2. Convenient Visibility Management:Toggle Visibility: Easily toggle the visibility of an entire group of layers or effects with a single click.Solo Groups: Highlight specific groups by hiding all others, allowing you to focus on the necessary elements without unnecessary clutter.
+2. Convenient Visibility Management: Toggle Visibility: Easily toggle the visibility of an entire group of layers or effects with a single click.
+Solo Groups: Highlight specific groups by hiding all others, allowing you to focus on the necessary elements without unnecessary clutter.

-3. Additional Layer Functions:Hide Layers (Shy Feature): Hide layers in the timeline without disabling their visibility in the composition, making your workspace cleaner.Lock Layers: Lock groups of layers to prevent accidental changes.
+4. Additional Layer Functions:Hide Layers (Shy Feature): Hide layers in the timeline without disabling their visibility in the composition, making your workspace cleaner.
+Lock Layers: Lock groups of layers to prevent accidental changes.

-4. Color Labels:Assign color labels to your groups for quick visual differentiation and organization.
+5. Color Labels:Assign color labels to your groups for quick visual differentiation and organization.

-5. Import and Export Settings:Save Presets: Save current settings of layer and effect groups into .pgm files for reuse in other projects.Load Presets: Quickly load previously saved presets, saving you time when setting up new projects.
+6. Import and Export Settings:Save Presets: Save current settings of layer and effect groups into .pgm files for reuse in other projects.Load Presets: Quickly load previously saved presets, saving you time when setting up new projects.

-6. Intuitive Interface:Control panel with convenient buttons and checkboxes for quick access to main functions.Icons and tooltips to facilitate navigation and understanding of the script’s capabilities.
+7. Intuitive Interface:Control panel with convenient buttons and checkboxes for quick access to main functions.
+Icons and tooltips to facilitate navigation and understanding of the script’s capabilities.

-7. Update Checking:Automatic Checking: Always stay up-to-date with the latest updates and improvements of the script directly from the control panel.Simple Update Link: Easily navigate to the download page for new versions with a direct link.
+8. Update Checking:Automatic Checking: Always stay up-to-date with the latest updates and improvements of the script directly from the control panel.Simple Update Link: Easily navigate to the download page for new versions with a direct link.

 🔧 How It Works: